 Pope Francis, formerly Archbishop Jorge Mario Bergoglio of Buenos Aires, was born in the Flores neighbourhood.
 Learn about his life, his work and his many passions by taking the city's free papal bus tours.

 When?
-Saturdays, Sundays, and public holidays at 9am and 3pm.
+Saturdays at 3pm.
+Sundays, and public holidays at 9am and 3pm.
 Duration: approximately 3 hours.

 Meeting point: Basílica San José de Flores, Av.
 Rivadavia 6950